mcastellin/chaostoolkit-terraform/README.md

           number_of_azs: 2
 ```

-Alternatively, you can supply input variables from Chaos Toolkit configuration by referencing a parameter name
-already defined in Chaos Toolkit configuration:
+Alternatively, you can provide input variables from Chaos Toolkit configuration by referencing a parameter name already defined in Chaos Toolkit configuration:

 ```yaml
 configuration: